escherize/wordless/README.md

 [1]: https://github.com/technomancy/leiningen

 ## Running
-1. You'll need to download the sqlite3 version of [wordnet 3.0](http://sourceforge.net/projects/wnsql/files/wnsql3/sqlite/3.1/) and drop it into the db folder as `db/sqlite_wordnet_data.db`
+1. You'll just need to grab redis.  wordless will start the instance it needs and the (read only) db is persisted to disk!

-* To start a web server for the application, run: `lein ring server`